ipdb/ipdb-tx-spec/docs/transactions/source/common-operations/crypto-keys-and-sigs.rst

 follow the
 `crypto-conditions specification
 <https://tools.ietf.org/html/draft-thomas-crypto-conditions-03>`_.
-However, the IPDB Protocol only allows for Ed25519 keys and signatures.
+However, the IPDB Transaction Spec only allows for Ed25519 keys and signatures.
 (It doesn't allow for the RSA ones which are also part of the crypto-conditions specification.)
-The Ed25519 functions used to generate keys, calculate signatures, and verify signatures are the *same* across the IPDB Protocol.
+The Ed25519 functions used to generate keys, calculate signatures, and verify signatures are the *same* across the IPDB Transaction Spec.
 Those calculations aren't done differently inside inputs or outputs.